ronny-toribio/StateTestingAnalysis/README.md

 - Proficient
 - Basic
 - Below Basic

-##### The convention used in this project for counties is as follows:
-- 0 is the state level aggregate data
-- 1 is Columbia county
-- 2 is Montour county

 ##### The convention used for subjects is the following:
 - English - is used for English, English Language Arts and Literature